GaelPouxMedard/GaelPouxMedard.github.io/_posts/2019-12-18-Influential-spreaders.markdown

 img: articles/covers/1_illustration_physrevres.png # Add image post (optional)
 fig-caption: Average size of an epidemics starting on any node in a network.
 In the main paper, we derive closed analytical expressions for both the size and duration of avalanches.
-tags: [Epidemics, Networks, Cascades, Statistical Physics]
+tags: [epidemics, networks, cascades, statistical physics]
 ---